chargeprice/chargeprice-api-docs/api/v1/tariff_details/index.md

 # GET /v1/tariff_details

 Get details of multiple tariffs given a charge at...
-* a specific type of station
 * operator
 * in a country
-* with a specific vehicle
-* and battery range

 This API follows the https://jsonapi.org specification.